 Vexed with minority status and rancor, GOP lawmakers retire

-House Republicans suffered yet another early retirement Thursday that will further hamper their uphill prospects for recapturing control from Democrats in the 2020 elections, as GOP lawmakers chafe under life in the minority, today's razor-edged partisanship and the tweets and tantrums of President Donald Trump.
+The House's only black Republican —Rep. Will Hurd — on Thursday became the latest GOP lawmaker to say he won't seek re-election next year, jolting the party's efforts to appeal to minority voters and wounding its already uphill chances of regaining House control.

-Rep. Will Hurd, 42, a moderate who's clashed with Trump, used an evening tweet to announce he would not seek re-election next year.
-That made him the ninth House Republican to say they will depart — the sixth in just over a week — and give Democrats a strong shot to capture a district that borders Mexico and has a majority Hispanic population.
+Hurd, a moderate Texan who's clashed with President Donald Trump over race and immigration, used an evening tweet to announce he would not seek re-election next year.
+That made him the ninth House Republican to say they will depart — the sixth in just over a week — and gives Democrats a strong shot to capture a district that borders Mexico and has a majority Hispanic population.

-The exit of the only black House Republican put the GOP ahead of its pace when 34 of its members stepped aside before the last elections — the party's biggest total since at least 1930.
+Hurd's exit put the GOP ahead of its pace when 34 of its members stepped aside before the last elections — the party's biggest total since at least 1930.
+It also underscored how Republicans are struggling to cope with life as the House minority party, today's razor-sharp partisanship and Trump's tantrums and tweets.

+Republicans say they don't expect this election's retirements to reach last year's levels.

+But their more ominous problem is embodied by Hurd, one of several junior lawmakers to abruptly abandon vulnerable seats and a visible symbol of the GOP's attempt to shed its image as a bastion for white males.

 "There's a mood of tremendous frustration with the lack of accomplishment," Rep. Paul Mitchell, R-Mich., said in an interview this week, days after stunning colleagues when he said he's leaving after just two House terms.
 "Why run around like a crazy man when the best you can hope is maybe you'll see some change at the margins?"